wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-connections.md

 ## Windows PowerShell Cmdlets

-The cmdlets in the following table are used to create and manage Automation connections with Windows PowerShell They ship as part of the [Azure PowerShell module](/documentation/articles/powershell-install-configure) which is available for use in Automation runbooks.
+The cmdlets in the following table are used to create and manage Automation connections with Windows PowerShell They ship as part of the [Azure PowerShell module](/documentation/articles/powershell-install-configure) which is available for use in Automation runbooks and DSC configurations.

 |Cmdlet|Description|
 |:---|:---|